judeomg/OADF/README.md

 3. **Analyze Data**

-    Perform the analysis based on the datasets provided, such as annotated_dataset.xlsx and sampled_issues.xlsx, instead of running scripts.
+    Perform the analysis based on the datasets provided, such as annotated_dataset.xlsx and sampled_issues.xlsx.
 These files contain preprocessed data for manual or software-assisted analysis of post popularity and difficulty levels.

 ---